anurag2801/Microservices-Project1/README.md

 # Project Overview

 This project automates the deployment of a basic microservice developed using Spring Boot.
-The deployment process includes Dockerizing the application using the JIB plugin because JIB we don't need to wrtie dockerfile and automating the entire workflow using Jenkins pipelines.
+The deployment process includes Dockerizing the application using the JIB plugin because JIB we don't need to wrtie dockerfile and automating the entire workflow using Jenkins pipelines and Github-Actions.Later I also gonna use Gitlab CI/CD pipeline for same project sao you can see whats the difference between these CI/CD tools.

 ## Technologies Used

-- **Jenkins**: CI/CD tool used to orchestrate the deployment pipeline.
+- **Github-Actions**: CI/CD tool used to orchestrate the deployment pipeline.
+- **Jenkins**: Jenkins is also used to orchestrate the deployment pipeline.
 - **Spring Boot**: Java-based framework for building microservices.
 - **Docker**: Containerization platform used to package the microservice application.
 - **JIB Plugin**: Maven plugin for building Docker and OCI images without a Docker daemon.